LANGUAGES DOMAIN

 What will I do?

-- Use a range of learning platforms including Education Perfect to practice your language skills.
+• Use a range of learning platforms including out text Quoi de Neuf to practice your language skills

 What else should I know?